bekk/ndc-graphql-workshop/node/README.md

 ### Project structure

+We use the [graphql-yoga](https://github.com/prisma/graphql-yoga), which means that we can focus on the functional parts of a GraphQL server.

 To solve the exercises, you only need to make changes to `index.js` and `schema.graphql`.

 - `index.js` includes the setup for the GraphQL server, and the implementation of the resolvers.
 We will use an in memory database, which includes all the files in the `node/data` folder.
 Import the data needed as done with `characters` in `index.js`.